J.D., University of California, Berkeley Law School (1999)

 Khue represents companies across a broad range of sectors, including telecommunications, data storage, consumer electronics, and medical devices.
 Her clients include a who’s who list of industry leaders, including EMC, Google, Apple, Samsung, Motorola, RSA Security, and BioTelemetry among others.
 Khue also routinely advises clients on intellectual property and privacy issues affecting M&A, private equity, and complex business disputes.

 Khue is a member of the National Asian Pacific American Bar Association, and ChIPS, a national nonprofit organization that advances and connects women in technology, law and policy.
-In 2018, she received the Legal Aid Society Pro Bono Publico Award, an special honor awarded to lawyers and institutions that have demonstrated outstanding commitment to volunteer legal services for the poor and disadvantaged.
+In 2018, she received the Legal Aid Society Pro Bono Publico Award, an honor awarded to lawyers and institutions that have demonstrated outstanding commitment to volunteer legal services for the poor and disadvantaged.

 Khue is a graduate of the University of California, San Diego, where she earned a MS in Electrical Engineering.
 She received her law degree from the University of California, Berkeley Law School.